Don’t Get Burned

 The key here is to recognize that in long-term storage, materials will age at room temperature (about 23°C).
 The aging temperature should be set below the temperature at which the materials begin to change their state of matter (i.e. going from solid to molten through melting).
-Plastics used in medical device packages can and do melt.
+A plastic aging test makes a perfect example.
+Plastics used in medical device packages can and do melt when exposed to elevated temperatures.
 But a key difference compared to, say, ice melting to water, is that plastics have long molecular chains (polymers).
 These long chains cause the melting process to be much more drawn out.
 The result is that a rigid plastic in a solid state (called a “glassy” state) first becomes amorphous (rubbery) before actually melting into a viscous fluid.
 The temperature at which the plastic changes from “glassy” to rubbery is called the Glass Transition Temperature, denoted as Tg.

 Know Your Packaging Materials